When I first started preparing my CyberMACSErasmus Mundus application, I had more questions than answers.

 Students study at two of the partner universities and graduate from both.

-What makes it special isn’t only the international mobility but the combination of technical depth, management insight, and hands-on exposure through industry partners who offer internships, company visits, and guest lectures.
+What makes it special isn’t only international mobility but also the combination of technical depth, management insight, and hands-on exposure through industry partners who offer internships, company visits, and guest lectures.

 It’s part of the Erasmus+ Programme and counts among Europe’s top-quality Master’s courses.